Control tips

 2. Use timers and reminders

-3. Keep a gaming diary
+3. Keep a game diary

 • The day they played

-• How long the session lasted
+• How long did the session last?

 • What was the mood before and after